the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-formatting.md

 Chapter content written in `HTML` are usually enclosed in tags which begin and end with angle brackets `<>`.
 [W3Schools](https://www.w3schools.com/html/html_elements.asp) is an excellent resource for understanding what these tags mean, and Markdown reference guides, such as [this cheatsheet](https://www.markdownguide.org/cheat-sheet/), can help translate `HTML` formatting to Markdown.
-There are also helpful [tools](https://jmalarcon.github.io/markdowntables/) that convert `HTML` to Markdown with a single click.
+There are also helpful tools on the web, such as [Turndown](https://domchristie.github.io/turndown/) and [CloudConvert](https://cloudconvert.com/html-to-md), that convert `HTML` to Markdown with a single click.

 Please note that if `HTML` seems the only option for you to format your text the way you desire, you can only use it if the content in the online book can still be read and understood (use the Netlify preview in your PR to test).
 For example, [superscripts and subscripts](https://support.squarespace.com/hc/en-us/articles/206543587-Markdown-cheat-sheet#toc-superscript-and-subscript) can be written in `HTML` because they always appear as intended.